New Orleans Car Accident Lawyer

 We’ll Fight For You – Our Top Priority

 Smiley Injury Law has experienced legal professionals that care and will make you a priority.
 With offices in Louisiana, California, and Texas, we focus on attention to detail, we work with compassion for our clients, and we don’t want you having to fight the insurance company by yourself.

-If you need a personal injury attorney or a car accident attorney, don’t trust your case with a random firm you found online.
+If you need a personal injury attorney or a New Orleans car accident lawyer, don’t trust your case with a random firm you found online.
 Hire the best legal team with a proven track record.

 Schedule a Free Consultation Today

 Fill out the online form to set up a free consultation and schedule a case evaluation.
 We are available 24-hours a day at (504) 434-7700 to help with answering your questions and processing your claim.
-Here at the Smiley Law Firm, we want to make sure you get the best representation possible.
+Here at the Smiley Injury Law, we want to make sure you get the best representation possible.
 You’re our top priority.

-Here at Smiley Law Firm, we write about the topic of car accidents extensively.
+Here at Smiley Injury Law, we write about the topic of car accidents extensively.
 This may be the most popular topics for our clients and the public.
 As personal injury attorneys, we believe in educating our clients and the public with the most up to date information available.
 We have a number of blogs and articles covering the following topics.
-Please read them and leave comments if you find the information helpful.